anudhagat/posts/README.md

 ## Improvements / Additions if I Had Unlimited Time

 - Add pagination for posts.
 In the real world, the lists of posts will be unbounded.
 We could work on a backend endpoint that returns paginated posts.
 On the frontend, we could implement a never-ending scroll that retrieves the next page of posts.
-Also we will have resolve the users that are not already in the redux store and fetch those users from the backend.
+Also we will have resolve the users that are not in the redux store and fetch those users from the backend.
 For now, I am fetching all posts and users.

 - Add more tests: I have a few to get started.
 I added a couple of snapshot tests with jest.
-I also added tests for comments-reducer.
+I also added tests for the comments-reducer.

 - Add media queries for a great mobile experience: fix the css so that the lists cover 90% width.